Housing Standards

 1. Background

-Housing should provide people with a comfortable home to live in, that meets their basic physiological needs.
-Living in substandard conditions has a negative effect on mental and physical health, can cause injuries or lead to avoidable deaths.
-It is important that homes are accessible, in the right location, in good condition, and that they are warm and affordable.
-Low quality, cold, or overly hot housing, can cause or exacerbate acute and chronic health issues, which can result in increased GP visits, hospital admissions, or a reliance on medication.
+Housing should provide people with a comfortable home to live in that meets their basic physiological needs.
+Living in substandard conditions has a negative effect on mental and physical health, can cause injuries, or lead to avoidable deaths.
+It is important that homes are in good condition, and that they are warm and affordable.
+Low quality, cold, or overly hot housing can cause or exacerbate acute and chronic health issues, which can result in increased GP visits, hospital admissions, or a reliance on medication.

 Poor housing standards impact many health inequalities:

-- Health Outcomes for Children and Young People (CYP): Housing in a poor repair has been found to negatively impact socio-emotional development, promote psychological distress, increase behavioural problems, and result in lower educational attainment.
+• Health Outcomes for Children and Young People (CYP): Housing in poor repair has been found to negatively impact socio-emotional development, promote psychological distress, increase behavioural problems, and result in lower educational attainment.
 Evidence indicates increased susceptibility to long term mental health issues amongst pre-schoolers living in substandard housing.

 The Government addresses low quality housing through public health and housing acts and policies.
 This approach requires collaboration between housing, health, and care systems.
 The legislation secures improvements using powers of enforcement and by supplying assistance for low-income households.
 Improvement in housing standards results in gains for individual health outcomes.